neurolib-dev/neurolib/README.md

 </p>

 ### Optimal control
 The optimal control modules enables to compute efficient stimulation for your neural model.
 If you know how your output should look like, this module computes the optimal input.
-Detailes example notebooks can be found in the [optimal control example folder](https://github.com/lenasal/neurolib/tree/readme_update/examples/example-5-optimal-control).
+Detailes example notebooks can be found in the [example folder](https://github.com/neurolib-dev/neurolib/tree/master/examples) (examples 5.1, 5.2, 5.3, 5.4).
 In optimal control computations, you trade precision with respect to a target against control strength.
 You can determine how much each contribution affects the results, by setting weights accordingly.

 To compute an optimal control signal, you need to create a model (e.g., an FHN model) and define a target state (e.g., a sine curve with period 2).
 ```python